 Please welcome guest blogger Mlle Ghoul from Unquiet Things.
 S. Elizabeth is a fancier of fine old things, nostalgic whimsies and magics both macabre and melancholy.
 She is a shadow seamstress, star stitcher, word witch, and weaver of the weird.
 Find her on her blog, Twitter, Pinterest, and Instagram.

 BPAL Intermediate and Advanced Studies

 Apart from the general catalog of scents on The Black Phoenix Alchemy Lab website, you will also find Limited Edition scents.
 I have read someone comment that they doubted “the BPAL fandom would be as rabid in its acquisitional habits if there weren’t limited edition oils.”
 And I am here to tell you – that is absolutely true.
-I go a little bit nutty when I know they are planning a Halloween update, and I don’t even really consider myself a die-hard fan…so I can just imagine how crazy-making it is for those who do!
+I go a little bit nutty when I know they are planning a Halloween update, and I don’t even really consider myself a particularly rabid collector…so I can just imagine how crazy-making it is for those who are!
 However, I am getting a little bit ahead of myself.

 There are several different kinds of Limited Edition (LE) scents: